barry8schneider/api/docs/docs.md

 # Group Office

 ## Office [/office/{_id}]
-An Office is a sub unit of a U.S. government agency
+An Office is a subunit of a U.S. government agency

 + Parameters
     + _id (required, string, `51c1d4dadb40a5298c79c731`) ...
 String `id` of the desired Office entity.